pyladies/pyladies/CONTRIBUTING.md

 ## Images

 If you wish to include images, they must be 500 pixels wide or less.
-You should own the images you're submitting or they should be available under a Creative Commons license.
+You must own the images you're submitting, or they must be available under a Creative Commons license.

 ## Formatting